kubernetes-study-guide/mysql-operator/README.md

 This approach is better for developing your operator.
 Because it's faster.

 ```
 export OPERATOR_NAME=mysql-operator
 operator-sdk run --local --namespace=default
 ```
+With this approach, you only need to deploy the crd before running the above command.

+You don't need to create the role, serviceaccount, and rolebinding, since it's using your own privileges, since it's using your local kubeconfig details.

 ## Create CR